Civil Rights Compliance

 If reasonably available, supportive measures include, but are not limited to:

-- Modifications to work or class schedules
+- Modifications to work or class schedule

 - Modifications to on-campus living arrangements